Ka-I-Chan/Ka-I-Chan.github.io/index.md

 My research interests lie at the intersection of Human-Computer Interaction (HCI), health and well-being, accessibility and aging.
 I am passionate about understanding the practices, behaviors and needs of vulnerable and marginalized populations.
 My goal is to design, develop, and deploy AI/ML systems, applications, and interventions that empower these groups, enhancing health equity and overall well-being.

 In my daily life, I enjoy various sports and have a passion on music.
 I used to play the piano and guitar and was a percussion member of the Tsinghua University Symphonic Band.
-Currently, I am self-teaching the ukulele :)
+Currently, I am breaking my personal record of (one) pull-up :)

 My CV is available <a href="assets/files/KaIChan_CV.pdf" target="_blank">here</a>.